iut-ibk/DynaMind-ToolBox/doc/gdalattributecalculator.rst

 Calculate Attributes
 ====================

-:index:`GDALAttributeCalculator <GDALModules; GDALAttributeCalculator | Calculate attributes>`  calculates a new or overwrites an existing attribute.
+Calculates a new or overwrites an existing attribute.